-It may seem like innocent teasing or a joke at first, but many behaviors can constitute workplace bullying, a problem that’s on the rise.
+Although some actions may seem like innocent teasing or a joke at first, many behaviors can constitute workplace bullying, a problem that’s on the rise.
 A recent survey by the Workplace Bullying Institute (WBI) found 30 percent of U.S. workers report being bullied at work (up from 17 percent just four years ago).
 That’s an estimated 48 million workers who are bullied on the job.
 Fortunately, there are several things you can do to protect your workplace culture from becoming a place that fosters bullying and harassment.
 But, before you do, we’re here to ensure you have all the facts first.

 - Repeated mistreatment